plomari/dxx/README.txt

   fights
 - fix display of current bomb type (for b/n keys) in a certain cockpit mode
 - show the total number of levels in the automap
+- autoselects the last pilot on startup
+- options for skipping game intro movie and delay, level movies, and level briefings
+- no hardcoded timeout when loading level to simulate i486 experience (like DXX does)
 - some shitty cheats (with penalty; see source code)
 - some bug fixes
 - remains pure C. I'm against the pointless C++ uglification that upstream did.